LucyHeath/ChamPeakx/README.md

-# ChamPeakx - GA Project Four
+# ChamPeakx - GA Project Four- 7 days
 ![Champeakx](https://user-images.githubusercontent.com/114397080/210755933-d9158c41-ece4-4e9d-85b0-6ebda74dec5b.png)

 ## Description
-Champeakx is a website which provides information about the best mountaineering in Chamonix.Users can create an account which enables them to post comments, ratings and images of their experiences of the routes listed on the site.
+Champeakx is a website which provides information about the best mountaineering in Chamonix.
+Users can create an account which enables them to post comments, ratings and images of their experiences of the routes listed on the site.
 This information can be viewed by both registered and non-registered users in the community and serves as a useful respository for route beta for subsequent mountaineering trips.

 ## Deployment Link
 The project was deployed using Heroku and is available [here](http://bit.ly/Champeakx).